Health Protection Plan - New England Dragway, Inc.

 Participant Personal Protection Equipment (PPE)

-New England Dragway suggests all participants wear PPE, including masks while at New England Dragway.
-Masks should be worn at all times.
+New England Dragway requires all participants to wear PPE, including masks while at New England Dragway.
+It is highly recommended that masks are worn at all times, even when social distancing.
 This includes any crew members or family that are in attendance.
 Drivers may remove their mask when racing.

 Grandstand and Viewing Areas